Transdisciplinary Science and Engineering News

 AI in Education and educational technology group

-The lab's AI in education and educational technology research group is committed to the transformation of learning by combining artificial intelligence technology with traditional learning processes to improve learning efficiency supported by a JSPS Kakenhi research grant.
-The lab has also started doing research on image processing and virtual reality.
-Group members also develop novel apps to provide personalized online learning solutions, study AI use in writing for English for Second Language learners (ESL), iconicity in VR to learn English, and conduct research on playful programming education in Japanese elementary schools.
+The lab's AI in education and educational technology research group is committed to the transformation of learning by combining artificial intelligence technology to improve learning efficiency supported by a JSPS Kakenhi research grant.
+The lab has also started doing research on facial emotion recognition, personalized learning using Chat-GPT and virtual reality.
+Group members also develop novel apps to provide personalized online learning of mathematics, and iconicity in Virtual Reality (VR) to learn English.

 AI in Education and Edtech Group